radiantearth/stac-spec/item-spec/item-spec.md

 one asset.
 The example also includes reduced resolution versions of files included as assets, using `gsd` to represent the proper resolution.

-For `eo:bands`, it could be put in Item properties as an array of all the bands, but in this case it's not.
+For `bands`, it could be put in Item properties as an array of all the bands, but in this case it's not.
 Instead, the assets each define an array containing the spectral band information for that asset (in the order the bands appear in the file).